 Cooking the cherry coulis

-- Return the strained cherry coulis into the pot.
+- Return the strained cherry coulis into the small saucepan.

-- In a small plate, mix the cornstarch with the remaining water.
+- In a small plate, mix the cornstarch with the remaining water to make cornstarch slurry.
 Make sure it is smooth and there are no lumps of the cornstarch.

 - Add the cornstarch mix into the coulis.